derlin/workshop-data-sciences/docs/index.md

     * [Windows](https://docs.docker.com/docker-for-windows/install/){: target="_blank"} installation guide
     * [Mac](https://docs.docker.com/docker-for-mac/install/){: target="_blank"} installation guide
 - Snorkel:
     - follow the instruction at [https://github.com/Sqooba/snorkel](https://github.com/Sqooba/snorkel){: target="_blank"} or have a look at the section below.

+        !!! warning ""
+            For Windows, I added some scripts at [https://github.com/derlin/snorkel](https://github.com/derlin/snorkel){: target="_blank"}, the pull request is still in review.
+Use mine for now.

 ## Setting up Snorkel

-!!!
-Error ""
+!!! warning ""
     You need Docker running on your machine.

 Snorkel is a docker container allowing you to run Zeppelin locally.